LOADING ...

 Gonna make our come true.

-Settled in the foothills of the big mountain slope.
+Settled in the foothills of the big horn slope.

-Life is sweet we lived on the meat, of the and the antelope.
+Life is sweet we on the meat, of the deer and the antelope.

-We cut house logs on the moutain, the team we hauled 'em down.
+We cut house on the moutain, with the team we hauled 'em down.

-Peeled 'em and we stacked 'em up, for a house and some ground.
+Peeled 'em and we 'em up, for a house and bought some ground.

-Traded for some cattle, and 'em out on the range.
+Traded for cattle, and turned 'em out on the range.

 The skies were blue and we never knew...How things were change.

-Ole powder river, you're muddy and wide, how many men died...upon
+Ole powder river, you're and wide, how many men have died...upon

 shores.

-There's no middle ground in this Johnson War.
+no middle ground in this Johnson Country War.

-Well, the stopped by yesterday, while I was outside choppin'
+Well, the neighbors by yesterday, while I was outside choppin'

 wood.

-And they filled me in on the local news, ain't of it sounded good,
+And they filled me in on the local news, none of it sounded good,

-Said, they'd been some stealin', by some no count outlaw bands.
+Said, they'd been cattle stealin', by some no count outlaw bands.

-We'd all been rustler's by the big ranchers of this land.
+all been branded rustler's by the big ranchers of this land.

-Well it was us the cattlemen, and the years just made it worse.
+Well it was us against the cattlemen, and the years made it worse.

-First the drought, then the tough winter, Johnson County had dealt
+First the drought, then the tough winter, County had been dealt

 a curse,